Leo-Chu/NOLD/README.md

 # NOLD
 Here we provide codes fo papers：

-H. He, Lei Chu, Robert Qiu; NOLD: A Neural-Network Optimized Low-Resolution Decoder for LDPC Codes， Submitted for an IEEE journal;
+Lei Chu,  H. He, Robert Qiu; NOLD: A Neural-Network Optimized Low-Resolution Decoder for LDPC Codes， To appear in IEEE Journal of Communications and Networks ;

 Code Specifications: